oplS15projects/FP4-proposal/README.md

 The both of us realize that getting the level to scroll smoothly will likely be challenging so we will make sure this part is completed before moving on.
 After that we will work on implementing a pause menu with save and resume features.

 ### First Milestone (04-13)
 By the first milestone we will have implemented the basic mechanics of the game.
 This means the user will be able to move right and left and jump.
 Collision with walls and floors will also be solved at this point.
 The player will have a visual indicator of how many health points they have.
-Basic enemies will also be impelmented at this stage and will decrease the players HP on contact.
+Basic enemies will also be implemented at this stage and will decrease the players HP on contact.

 ### Second Milestone (04-21)
 For the second milestone we should have completely finished the side-scrolling feature so that the user can move right and progress through the game as well as at least one complete stage for the user to play through.
 Some platforming elements such as falls, traps, and obstacles to avoid will also be built into the maps by this point.
 The pause menu with the option to save will also be finished.